iantar1/ft_transcendence/README.md

 **ft_transcendence** allows users to:

 - Play classic games online in real time (Ping-Pong, TicTacToe)
-- Communicate with other users via private, group, and global chat
 - Manage accounts, profiles, friends, and game statistics
-- Experience real-time updates for games and chat thanks to WebSockets
+- Experience real-time updates for games thanks to WebSockets

 The project is divided into multiple components:

-- **Backend:** Handles authentication, user management, game logic, chat, and real-time communication
+- **Backend:** Handles authentication, user management, game logic and real-time communication
 - **Frontend:** SPA built with JavaScript/HTML/CSS for the user interface
 - **Games:** Individual modules for Ping-Pong and TicTacToe
-- **Chat:** Real-time messaging module
 - **Docker:** Containerization for easy deployment and consistent development

 ---